This identity, out of the one and into the one and with the one, is the source and fountainhead and breaking forth of glowing love. – Meister Eckhart

 To love as God loves, one must be dead to self and all created things, and have as little regard for self as for one who is a thousand miles away.
 His life is an identity and a unity and there is no distinction in him.
 This person must have denied himself and the whole world.
 If anyone owned the whole world and gave it up as freely as he received it, God would give it back to him and eternal life to boot.
 (Blakney, p.
 106)

 The nobler things are, the greater and the more universal.
 Love is noble because it is universal.
 It seems hard to do as our Lord commands and love our fellow Christians as ourselves.
 The common run of men generally say we should love them for the good [in them] for which we love ourselves.
 Not so.
 We should love them exactly the same as ourselves, and that is not difficult.
-Properly considered, love is more a reward [gained for ourselves] than a gift [to another].
-The command seems hard, but the reward is desirable.
-Whoever loves God as he ought and must (whether he would or not), and as all creatures love Him, he must love his fellow man as himself, rejoicing in his joys as his own joys, and desiring his honour as much as his own honour, and loving a stranger as one of his own.
+Properly considered, love is more a reward than a commandment.
+The commandment seems hard, but the reward is desirable.
+Whoever loves God as he ought and must (whether or would or not), and as all creatures love Him, he must love his fellow man as himself, rejoicing in his joys as his own joys, and desiring his honour as much as his own honour, and loving a stranger as one of his own.
 This way a man is always joyful, honoured and advantaged, just as if he were in heaven, and so he has more joy than if he rejoiced only in his own good.
 And you should know in truth that if you take more pleasure in your own honour than in that of another, that is wrong.
-(Sermon Forty)

 Sermon Forty Three